By: Marilyn L. Davis

 - “People could learn a lot from your life”

-But great stories don’t always translate into great memoir.
+But great stories don’t always translate into a great memoir.
 Why is that?

-Then that individual knows I understand what they are experiencing and with that awareness that we are not significantly different, they are more open to hearing what I did to accomplish that time.
+Then that individual knows I understand what they are experiencing and with that awareness they see that we are not significantly different.
+When we have that moment of clarity, they are more open to hearing what I did to accomplish that time.
 Now we’re getting somewhere.

 That translates in the memoir to finding the theme.
 The universal similarities, struggles, or the ability to discern an opportunity and capitalize on it.
-Beyond theme that resonates for others, is dialogue that either is an exact replication of what was said, or a reasonable facsimile.
+Beyond theme that resonates with others, is the dialogue that either is an exact replication of what was said or a reasonable facsimile.

 Before I got into recovery, I created the illusion that I was manipulating situations to my advantage, escaping natural consequences for my actions, and fooling others into thinking I was okay.
 My sister kidnapped me one Christmas; trying desperately to keep me away from drugs.
 She took me to a friend’s house and in that secluded cabin in the woods – no literary license here, it was a cabin in the woods, she started pointing out all the problems in my life as she saw them.
 I, of course, refuted each argument.